Southern Minnesota's diverse landscape and unique bike trails provide unparalleled opportunities for adventure.

 Across the region, these six unforgettable bicycling experiences are waiting for you.

 Rochester is well known for the world-renowned Mayo Clinic, but bicycling in this scenic southern Minnesota city is anything but clinical.
-The city’s robust, 85-mile network of bike trails meanders along the winding banks of the Zumbro River, through Downtown, and past an assortment of unique, locally owned businesses.
-Along the way, you’ll discover a city full of world-class urban amenities without the complications, long lines and high costs of a bigger city – including Minnesota’s newest Nice Ride bike-sharing program.
+The city’s robust, 85-mile network of bike trails meanders along the winding banks of the Zumbro River, through downtown, and past an assortment of unique, locally owned businesses.
+Along the way, you’ll discover a city full of world-class urban amenities without the complications, long lines and high costs of a bigger city.

-Begin your adventure by renting a Nice Ride at Peace Plaza or the People’s Food Coop, then just pick a direction and start riding!
+Begin your adventure at Peace Plaza or the People’s Food Coop, then just pick a direction and start riding!
 While biking in Rochester, you might come across one of the city’s many trailside vistas of the downtown skyline, a quaint neighborhood coffee shop, or – if you ride long enough – perhaps you’ll stumble across the wild grasses, wetlands and oak savannas found at the most remote edges of the city.
-From the cushy seat of your bright orange Nice Ride anything and everything is possible, so start planning your Rochester bicycling vacation today!
+From the cushy seat of your bike anything and everything is possible, so start planning your Rochester bicycling vacation today!